stellar/os-projects/README.md

 Projects are listed in each category in no particular order.

-> Disclaimer: Stellar.org does not own, maintain or operate any of these projects or wallets.
+> Disclaimer: Stellar.org does not own, maintain or operate any of these projects.
 All projects listed in this repo are maintained by the Stellar Community.

 ### 🚀 How to get your project listed
 To have your project listed in this collection please submit a PR of an edit of the appropriate category file.
 The edit should follow this format: